Simdc/GPP/README.md

 # FPAR data processing

-This Python script processes two GeoTIFF files containing FPAR (Fraction of Photosynthetically Active Radiation) and QC (Quality Control) data, calculates the monthly mean, coarsens the data using `xarray`, and saves the results as NetCDF files.
+This Python script(fpar.py) processes two GeoTIFF files containing FPAR (Fraction of Photosynthetically Active Radiation) and QC (Quality Control) data, calculates the monthly mean, coarsens the data using `xarray`, and saves the results as NetCDF files.

 ## Table of Contents